 Platelet-rich plasma (PRP) injections.
 PRP is obtained from your own blood and can be injected into the plantar fascia to promote healing.
 PRP injections do not have the same risk of leading to plantar fascia rupture.
 However, this treatment can be expensive, and more research is needed on the effectiveness of PRP injections.

 Extracorporeal shockwave therapy (ESWT).
 During this procedure, high-energy shockwave impulses stimulate the healing process in damaged plantar fascia tissue.
 ESWT has not shown consistent results and, therefore, is not commonly performed.

-ESWT is noninvasive — it does not require a surgical incision.
-Because of the minimal risk involved, ESWT is sometimes tried before surgery is considered.
+ESWT is noninvasive, meaning it does not require a surgical incision.
+Because of the minimal (low) risk involved, ESWT is sometimes tried before surgery is considered.

 Ultrasonic tissue repair.
 This is a minimally invasive treatment for patients with persistent (ongoing) plantar fasciitis.
 Ultrasound imaging is used to guide a probe toward the injured plantar fascia.
 The tip of the probe then vibrates to break up and remove damaged tissue.

-Because more than 90% of patients with plantar fasciitis recover with nonsurgical treatment, surgery is generally reserved for people who have not seen improvement after 12 months of aggressive nonsurgical treatment.
+Because more than 90% of patients with plantar fasciitis recover with nonsurgical treatment, surgery is generally saved for people who have not seen improvement after 12 months of aggressive nonsurgical treatment.

 Gastrocnemius recession.
 This is a surgical lengthening of the calf (gastrocnemius) muscles.
 Because tight calf muscles place increased stress on the plantar fascia, this procedure is useful for patients who still have difficulty flexing their feet, despite extensive efforts at calf stretching.